CA99 - Associate Degree of Information Technology

 An Associate Degree of Information Technology will provide you with a foundation to begin your pursuit of a fast-paced, challenging and dynamic career in the information technology industry.

 The core units within this course will provide you with a solid grounding in the core body of information technology knowledge and skills as defined by the Australian Computer Society.
 The course allows you a wide choice of electives to pursue your area of interest.

 By completing an Associate Degree of Information Technology it provides you with a gateway to a wide variety of professions.
 Information technology specialists are sought after in nearly every business or organisation and in a range of employment fields ranging from finance, medicine, arts, education, the military and manufacturing to high-tech business.

-Benefit from the flexibility to choose the study method that best suits you - on-campus or by distance education, and either full-time or part-time.
+Benefit from the flexibility to choose the study method that best suits you - on-campus or by online study, and either full-time or part-time.

 Why Study at CQUniversity

 CQUniversity's Information Technology (IT) courses recognise the impact of IT on all aspects of our day-to-day lives.
 We offer a wide range of study options leading to traditional IT qualifications, as well as specialist areas such as aviation technology and multimedia studies.

 All of our courses are flexible, with most courses offering you the choice to study either full-time or part-time and either on-campus or by online study.
 This means you can individually tailor your learning to suit your personal and professional needs.

 At CQUniversity, we provide just the right mix of theory and practical experience to ensure that you graduate work ready, making you attractive to employers and helping to widen your career options.
 In some of our courses you will also be given the opportunity to pursue paid work placements where you can earn while you learn.